gordonguthrie/belka-router/docs/belka_router.md

 We do two things in normal usage in our app:

-* when the Belka server gets a `gemini://` request in, it asks the router what functions we should call to handle the request with `dispatch`
+* when the Belka server gets a `gemini://` request in, it asks the router what functions we should call to handle the request with `dispatch`.
+The dispatch function makes that call and the runs the Kernel function `apply` with the module name, function name and arguments.
 * when we need to create a URL with a valid nonce, or check that the nonce supplied is valid we have to request that the router generates a nonce.
 ^